-This week I visited Ramon Sender Barayon and his wife Judith Levy Sender in Noe Valley, San Francisco.
-Back in the early ‘70’s, Ramon and I wrote a spiritual and music practice book called Being of the Sun, released as the sequel to Living on the Earth.
-Published by Harper and Row in 1973, the book’s central premise is each person can find his or her own to way to a dialogue with the Divine, without middlemen, hierarchy, or externally imposed rules of living, while borrowing practices from many traditions to enhance this dialogue.
+In the early ‘70’s, Ramon and I wrote Being of the Sun, released as the sequel to Living on the Earth.
+The book’s central premise is that each person can find his or her own to way to a dialogue with the Divine, without middlemen, hierarchy, or externally imposed rules of living, while borrowing practices from many traditions to enhance this dialogue.
 We then offered, as an example, various practices that we found useful.

-In 2013, I released “Songs from Being of the Sun,” a CD of a remastered archival reel-to-reel recording Ramon made in 1973 of himself and me performing some of the sacred nature chants we created for Being of the Sun, just before it was published.
-It’s available as a physical CD or as downloads from CD Baby.
+In 2013, Indigo With Stars, Inc. released “Songs from Being of the Sun,” a remastered version on CD of an archival reel-to-reel recording made by Ramón Sender Barayon in 1973, of me and Ramón performing some of the sacred nature chants we created for Being of the Sun, just before it was published.
+It’s available as a physical CD here, or either as a CD or as a download from CD Baby.